A Hundred Stories of Famous Women of Our Country, Ancient and Modern

 Publisher: Kawaguchi-ya Uhei

-In spite of the title of this series, Robinson recorded only five prints, and it is unlikely that any more exist.
+Despite the title of this series, Robinson recorded only five designs, and it is unlikely that any more exist.
 They are each about 14 by 10 inches (36 by 25 centimeters), a size known as ôban.

 Robinson: S30.1